Tezza48/Tezza48.github.io/_portfolio/Big-Small.md

 <!--more-->

-Wheras my other dungeon generators used tiles with walls and floors, this generator uses Big, Medium and Small sized tiles for walls and floors.
+Whereas my other dungeon generators used tiles with walls and floors, this generator uses Big, Medium and Small sized tiles for walls and floors.